Below are answers to the questions we hear most frequently.

 - If I submit a TAG for another UC campus, can I still apply and be admitted to UC Davis?

 - Absolutely!
-Though you won’t have the assurances of a TAG, we encourage you to apply to UC Davis in November through the UC application for undergraduate admission and scholarships.
+Though you won’t have the assurances of a TAG, we encourage you to apply to UC Davis October 1-November 30.

 - Is the TAG available to students who previously attended a college or university outside of the United States?